 You’re getting ready to cook a nice casserole for the family for dinner, and you reach over to turn on the oven, but nothing happens.
 There’s no click, no heat, nothing.
 Your oven igniter no longer works, and you can’t afford to replace the oven or have a technician fix it for you.
-Don’t worry; you can easily replace the oven igniter yourself, with a few instructions, and a step-by-step video.
+Don’t worry; you can easily replace the oven igniter yourself, with a few instructions.

 Most gas ovens use a glowbar igniter for their electronic ignitions in series wit an oven valve.
 The current passes through the igniter, acting as a heater that will cause another piece of bimetal to “warp”, which in turn opens the gas valve.
 When the burner flame continuously heats the igniter, the valve will remain on, but if the flame is extinguished, the resistance of the igniter increases, and the valve is turned off.
 These igniters are the most common part of an oven to fail.